niilolehtonen/ohte-harjoitustyo/documents/instructions.md

 # Instructions

-Download the latest code from the GitHub repository and unpack the zip-file.
+Download the latest code from the GitHub repository by clickin 'Download ZIP' under the code section and unpack the zip-file.

 ## Installation